 Scottish Square Sausage Recipe Advice

-To cook: Defrost frozen square sausage slices overnight in the fridge and fry for breakfast the following morning.
+To cook: Defrost frozen square sausage slices for 2-3 hours or overnight in the fridge and fry for breakfast the following morning.
 To fry – heat 1 tablespoon vegetable oil in a frying pan over a medium-low heat.
 Add the square sausage to the pan and fry for 5-6 minutes.
 Turn occasionally until piping hot and nicely browned on both sides.

 Ruskoline: Commercially made square sausage is typically made with rusk.
 You can purchase this online, but panko breadcrumbs are more widely available and work well in this recipe.